 - Understanding 1916 focuses on the period from 1913 to 1923 and aims to put the Easter Rising into its social, economic and cultural contexts as well as describing the main events of the week and the aftermath.

-We are currently developing an online resource for schools 'Exploring 1916 through Objects' which will be online by September 2014.
+We are currently developing an online resource for schools 'Exploring 1916 through Objects' which will be online in 2015.

 This section is still in development - we are working with teachers to make this section as useful and relevant as possible.
 We welcome any suggestions you might have, please contact us.